Haugwitz

-The House of Haugwitz (Graf von Haugwitz, (Czech branch) Haugvicové) is the name of an old and influential Saxonian noble family originating from Meissen region.
+The House of Haugwitz (Graf von Haugwitz, (Czech branch) Haugvicové) is an old and influential Saxon noble family originating from the Meissen region.

 History

-The Haugvitcs are an ancient Lusatian aristocratic family that was very branched in the Middle Ages and was written "von Haugwitz".
+The Haugwitzs are an ancient aristocratic family from the Lusatia region.

 It spread to the area of Germany (Meissen), Silesia (where more than 12 lineages were created), then to Bohemia and Moravia.

 At the beginning of the 15th century, the important representatives of the family included Mikuláš Haugvic from Tuhaneč, the court Marshal of Queen Sophia, the wife of Wenceslaus IV of Bohemia.

-In 1346, the brothers Otto, Sweydiger and Kilian von Haugvic settled in Biskupice, Silesia, who are the founders of the new dynastic Haugvic family from Biskupice, which continued to function completely independently and became the most important Haugvic faction in Bohemia, Moravia and Silesia from 1494 to 1668.
+In 1346, the brothers Otto, Sweydiger, and Kilian von Haugvic settled in Biskupice, Silesia, who founded the new dynastic Haugvic family from Biskupice, which continued to function independently and eventually became the most important Haugvic faction in Bohemia, Moravia, and Silesia.
+This lasted from 1494 to 1668.

 Lines of the family

-At present, four lines of the Haugwitz family are public:
+As of now, four lines of the Haugwitz family are public: